A serene island and a lone cabin with a warm glowing window at bright clear dawn, generous open space all around — calm, self-sufficient solitude.

 In close relationships

 You’re a steady, self-contained partner who keeps a reliable amount of inner life out of view.
 Affection is offered through reliability, presence, problem-solving — not through emotional disclosure.
 Conflict tends to push you outward, not closer; deactivating strategies (going quiet, citing logic, focusing on flaws) are how you handle a flooded system.
-You often pair with anxious partners and read their reach as overwhelming.
+You often pair with anxious partners and read their reach as overwhelming, then mistake the relief of distance for incompatibility.

 The growth edge

 Attachment style is a description of patterns, not a verdict.
 The same pattern can soften over years of safer relationships — what researchers call earned security.
-Use this as a mirror, not a label.
+Your style most often forms in response to emotionally unavailable caregiving in early life; the work as an adult is to update the internal model, not blame yourself for having one.
+Use this page as a mirror, not a label.

 Share your result